oscimp/app/tools/module_generator/README.md

 	between the CPU and the FPGA
 	- *addr_size* is the length of the memory segment allocated for this driver instance.
+- option (optional): use to pass flags or informations:
+	- target: defines target file (currently only makefile);
+	- name: variable name, may be a compiler flag or an variable to add
+	- value: corresponding value.

 ### command line